 The key-value store that thinks like you do

-Tesseract is a modern key-value store built for real-world development.
-It supports native types like JSON, lists, maps, sets, and atomic integers — making it ideal for structured yet flexible data workloads.
-Developers can perform complex operations like atomic JSON mutations directly on the server, reducing client-side complexity and round trips.
+lists, maps, sets, and atomic integers — making it ideal for structured yet flexible data workloads.
+Developers

-What sets Tesseract apart is its built-in logic layer — allowing teams to run Lua, JavaScript, or Go1 & 2 functions during reads and writes.
-This makes validation, transformation, and policy enforcement seamless and programmable.
-With support for shared and dedicated deployments, replication (active–passive), and upcoming active–active capabilities, Tesseract is engineered for scale and reliability.
+What sets Tesseract apart is its built-in logic layer — allowing teams to run Lua, JavaScript, or Go1 &

 This isn’t just infrastructure, it is the foundation for next generation of ambitious products.

-1 — these features are currently in early Alpha and are undergoing rigorous testing within Bineural’s internal service ecosystem.
-They will be promoted to mainstream availability once they meet our standards for stability, performance, and reliability.
+1 — these features are currently in early Alpha and are undergoing rigorous testing

 The Power of Structured Simplicity